 The confusion created by having two different websites combined with very little background information regarding company history and ownership creates way too much uncertainty for me to comfortably recommend IceLotto.com to readers at this time.

 Even if IceLotto does address the issues noted above, the site itself offers few competitive advantages over other, bigger lottery sites that do not have these types of issues.
-You can play all the same lotteries plus many more at LottoKings or Jackpot.com.
+You can play all the same lotteries plus many more at Jackpot.com.

 What IceLotto does have going in its favor is a constant stream of deposit bonuses and a huge list of deposit methods.
 The bonuses are nice, but I personally do not find them big enough to be worthwhile when we consider the other issues this site has displayed to date.
 However, IceLotto may be worth considering if you have had problems depositing at other lottery sites due to your country’s banking laws.